 Most of the hotels in Erfoud and Merzouga arrange camel treks into the dunes.
 Auberge La Caravanne near Merzouga was our choice.
 Run by Zaid Boumia and his very helpful brothers, La Caravanne offers treks, camping, a hotel and a restaurant.
 Treks can range from overnight to a week or longer.
 Full moon treks are popular, for good reason.

-Even if you can’t take a trek into the dunes on camel, make sure to go for a walk.
+Even if you can’t take a trek into the dunes on a camel, make sure to go for a walk.
 Hiking sand dunes is an experience and it only takes a few minutes to get to where you can hear the silence of the Sahara.
 Some days, the sandboarders are out, lugging their customized snowboards up the dunes and skiing down.
-It’s fun to watch and even more fun to try, if you can find a board.
+It’s fun to watch and even more fun to try if you can find a board.

 - Weird and Wonderful Portland Oregon - March 20, 2023

 - Albania, As Seen By an American Basketball Player - March 17, 2023

 - A Good Life: Switzerland Versus San Francisco - March 9, 2023